Yet More Dialectical Dogma

 Some Marxists are doubtful about the usefulness of dialectics, especially when applied to the natural sciences.
 This book ought to convince those doubters.
 The authors show the necessity of applying a dialectical materialist method in science if we want to gain a full understanding of the world.
 They argue for "a dialectical emphasis on wholeness, connection and context, change, historicity, contradiction, irregularity, asymmetry, and the multiplicity of levels of phenomena, as a refreshing counterweight to the prevailing reductionism."

 Not so; it will convince not a single one of us.
 That is because this book repeats all the same old errors, but with a few new ones thrown in for good measure (perhaps to keep us sceptics amazed that comrades still believe such stuff).
-[Many of these are demolished here.]
+[Many of these have been demolished here.]

-Even more revealing is the fact that if truth is tested in practice, then the last 150 years of the almost total failure of Dialectical Marxism has plainly already refuted dialectics -- all four Internationals have gone down the pan, the results of 1917 have been reversed, and Dialectical Marxism is deeply divided into hundreds, if not thousands of warring sects, all with a different but nonetheless 'correct' dialectical line.
+Even more revealing is the fact that if truth is tested in practice, then the last 150 years of the almost total failure of Dialectical Marxism has already refuted dialectics -- all four Internationals have gone down the pan, the results of 1917 have been reversed, and Dialectical Marxism is deeply divided into hundreds, if not thousands of warring sects, all with a different but nonetheless 'correct' dialectical line.
 Not surprisingly the working class in their hundreds of millions totally ignore us.

 In that case, it is high time we ditched this theory, which history has already refuted, and allowed Historical Materialism itself -- cleared of all that useless Hegelian jargon -- to be developed scientifically.